teamclouday/AndroidSteering/README.md

 6. To monitor the current status or customize motion values, click `Status Monitor`.
 7. To exit the program completely, click `Exit`

+**Important**
+Before run, make sure your phone and pc has already been paired before.
+The program will only scan device from paired list.

 ------

 ### DEMOS